godoctor/godoctor.vim/README.md

 # godoctor.vim

-vim plugin for the [godoctor](https://github.com/godoctor/godoctor)
+Vim plugin for the [godoctor](https://github.com/godoctor/godoctor).
+Tested with vim 7.3 and 7.4.

 ## Install